News

 Known as the Atlantic City Convention Hall since its construction in 1926, this venerable building is now officially called BOARDWALK HALL – although the organs still bear plates saying "Atlantic City Convention Hall Organ".

-Back issues of the Grand Ophicleide are available here as PDF files (Free Adobe Acrobat Reader version 4 required).
-File size is usually below 800 KB, except for Issue 6 (2.2 MB).
+Back issues of the Grand Ophicleide are available here as PDF files (Free Adobe Acrobat Reader required).

 Issue 1 - Fall 1998